zeppel13/stm32f103-bluepill/README.md

 ![screenshot_1726694252](https://github.com/user-attachments/assets/f730eb22-93fc-4c08-8184-211b553492ba)

-Errata:
+### Goals of the Project
+✅ **Learn to use KiCAD**
+✅ Complete all necessary steps to manufacture the board and proceed with prototypes
+✅ Create a Blue Pill-compatible board with a genuine STM32F103 (no clones like GD32, PY32, etc.)
+✅ Provide a base for future MCU PCB design
+✅ Ensure the PCB fits on a breadboard
+✅ Pay special attention to the routing of high-frequency signals: proper differential pairs for USB, a good ground plane, and always low-impedance return paths
+✅ Make it work

+---

+### Non-Goals
+- Using the newest or best features.
+STM32F103 might seem a bit outdated compared to newer STM32 offerings, but it’s sturdy.
+A brand-name Micro USB-B connector will be used—no USB-C.
+- Power optimization (e.g., removing LEDs, using a more efficient voltage supply, or selecting a low-power MCU).
+- Price optimization.
+The plan is to build a small batch, not large quantities.

+---

+### Errata
-- BOOTP header in silkscreen should be BOOT0 I have confused the techno-blabla of Cortex boot modes with DHCP/BOOTP and didn't realize until after production of my samples
+- The **BOOTP** header in the silkscreen should be **BOOT0**.
+I confused the technical jargon of Cortex boot modes with DHCP/BOOTP and didn’t realize the mistake until after producing the samples.
+- The SMD switch for BOOT0 was replaced with a pinout that can be configured with jumpers (HI/LOW).